nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. AutoM8 shows a list of appointments.
 3. User requests to edit an appointment on the list.
 4. User inputs the updated information.
-5. AutoM8 updates the the appointment details.
+5. AutoM8 updates the appointment details.

    Use case end.

 **Extensions**
 - 2a.
 The list is empty.
   Use case ends.
 - 3a.
 The provided index is invalid.
     - 3a1.
 AutoM8 displays an error message.